salaaad2/101fetch/README.md

 # 101fetch

+## 101fetch displays

+* The logo
+* The current time
+* Your uptime

 ![101fetch in action](https://github.com/salaaad2/101fetch/blob/master/101fetch.png)

-screenfetch but for 101 school

 # Installation
-* move 101fetch into ~/brew/bin/
+* clone this repository anywhere you want :^)
 * add the following lines to .zshrc
 ```
 clear
-101fetch
+/path/to/101fetch
 ```
 * you're good to go